ARCANEDEV/Composer/README.md

 ## Contribution

 Any ideas are welcome.
 Feel free to submit any issues or pull requests, please check the [contribution guidelines](CONTRIBUTING.md).

+## Credit

+This package is based on https://github.com/wikimedia/composer-merge-plugin.